artontray/screenshot-frontend/README.md

 - Should have
 - Wont have

-I used Github to manage the different user stories tasks :
+I used Github to manage the different user stories tasks [here](https://github.com/users/artontray/projects/6)

-2. milestones :
+2 milestones have been created :
 - current sprint
 - Future Features sprint